ExpressLRS/Docs/docs/quick-start/receivers/betafpv-superd900.md

             - Do not close this Temp folder because this is where you will take your firmware from in the later steps.
 If you are planning on using your phone or tablet to upload the firmware file later, copy the firmware file into your device.

             !!! tip "NOTICE"
                 With the release of ExpressLRS 3.3.0 and ExpressLRS Configurator 1.6.0, only one file will show up.
-The file will be in a gzip format (`firmware.bin.gz`).
-Use this file as is, without extracting or unzipping.
+Use the `firmware.bin` file for the next steps.

             <br clear="right" />